Locks on the Chesapeake and Ohio Canal: Lock names

 Some of the locks were also informally named, usually after a prominent lockkeeper, a nearby town or important geographical feature.
 Some locks are known by more than one name and some are only known by their number.
 The names of the lockkeepers changed over the years, and the nicknames also changed.
 For instance Lock 21 had many lockkeepers: Mr. Fuller (1830), Mrs Susan Cross (1836), Robert C Fields (1839, Fired on 1 May 1846), Samuel Fisher (1846, 1851), and Jesse Swain (1924), hence today the lock is known as "Swain's Lock".
 The Swain family had been involved with the canal ever since its construction: John Swain helped build the canal; his sons John, Hen, and Bill Swain were boatmen as well as Jesse Swain (boatman and later locksman), and his son, Otho Swain.

 Darbey's lock or Darkey's lock was named after Hughey Darkey, who had four or five red-headed girls.

 Twigg's lock (69) was named after the Twigg family, one of the first settlers in the upper Potomac.
 John and Rebecca Twigg who settled there in the mid-1700s had two sons, Robert and Fleetwood John Twigg because of whom a Romeo and Juliet like story (without the tragedy at the end) ensued.
 Fleetwood John got himself an Indian maiden, and was rejected, so he built his house on the "other side of the pond".
 The "Blue Eyed Twiggs" (Robert's children) were not allowed to play with "Black Eyed Twiggs" (descended from F. John), and the feud continued for a few generations until a "Blue Eyed Twigg" fell in love with a "Black Eyed Twigg".

 Many of the locktenders who were of good reputation, were later promoted to district superintendent.
 These included Elgin and John Y. Young in the 1830s and 1840s, John Lambie in the 1840s.
 A. K. Stake began at locks 41–41 from 1847 to 1848, Lewis G. Stanhop at locks 41–42 also in 1848, and Overton G. Lowe at Lock 56 when the canal opened to Cumberland – these three individuals were later promoted and continued working for the Canal company well into the 1870s.

 Incidents

 There were plenty of incidents with negligent lockkeepers.
 On September 11, 1895, at Lock 22, the boat Excelsior arrived, and tried to lock through.
-The lockkeeper was so drunk, he opened the lower gate paddles too early.
+The lockkeeper was drunk, and opened the lower gate paddles too early.
 The boat hit the mitre sill, broke in half, and sank with its 113 tons of coal.
 Richard A. Moore, the owner of the boat, collected over $1,300 in damages, and the lockkeeper was fired.